Tushartrikha/SchoolCode/README.md

-# SchoolCode
+# Sch_Web
-HTML CSS School code
+School Website Using HTML and CSS